 We will be using the example diagram above for the configuration scenario.
 Generally, there are two Phases for IPSEC VPN:

-- Phase 1: In this Phase we configure an ISAKMP policy.
+• Phase 1: In this Phase we configure an ISAKMP policy.
 This policy establishes an initial secure channel over which further communication will follow.
 It defines how the ipsec peers will authenticate each other and what security protocols will be used.

-- Phase 2: In this Phase we configure a crypto map and crypto transform sets.
+• Phase 2: In this Phase we configure a crypto map and crypto transform sets.
 In general, Phase 2 deals with traffic management of the actual data communication between sites.
 The transform sets configured here, define what authentication and encryption protocols will be used on the data traffic.

 Let’s see the complete configurations for ROUTER-A and ROUTER-B below:

-Configuration for Cisco ROUTER-A:
+Configuration of Cisco ROUTER-A:

 ROUTER-A#show run